idr4n/aboutme/README.md

 ## Projects 📽

-These are some of my hobby projects as the result of my own personal interest and going through coding tutorials.
+These are some of my hobby projects as the result of my interest and going through coding tutorials:

 - [BList](https://github.com/idr4n/blist): a React and Firebase web app to store and retrieve bookmarks using the keyboard.
 In early development.
 - [Spacexapp](https://github.com/idr4n/spacexapp): simple React app using the SpaceX API.